Felix50-dev/Music_Player/README.md

 The App is written using media3, which makes designing music players faster as compared to media2

+## Audio app overview
+The preferred architecture for an audio app is a client/server design.
+The client is an Activity in your app that includes a MediaBrowser, media controller, and the UI.
+The server is a MediaBrowserService containing the player and a media session.

+Audio activity and BrowserService

 # MVVM Architecture

 MVVM (Model-View-ViewModel) is a software architectural pattern that facilitates separation of concerns and supports a more modular, maintainable, and testable codebase.
 It's commonly used in Android development, although it's applicable to other platforms as well.